DeGefen/Custom-Mortal-Kombat-1992/README.md

 **All characters and backgrounds are entirely custom made** This project serves as an educational exploration of game engine design, graphics rendering, and retro game mechanics.

+The project leverages:
+- **SDL3** for cross-platform multimedia, input, and graphics support.
+- **Box2D** for realistic 2D physics simulation.
+- **Entity-Component-System (ECS)** architecture for modular, efficient game logic and engine design.

 ## Features

 - Core fighting mechanics inspired by the original game